kamwro/storage-calculator/README.md

 Project Overview

 This is a small monorepo that helps plan how items fit into storage containers under both weight and volume constraints.
 It exposes a simple REST API for auth, CRUD over entities, and a calculator that tries to allocate items to containers using pluggable strategies.
-A lightweight React frontend drives the APIs, and an optional Python GraphQL service can normalize external data before it’s pushed into the system.
+A lightweight React frontend drives the APIs, and an optional Cargo GraphQL service can normalize external data before it’s pushed into the system.

 Monorepo layout